slothsoft/random-framework/README.md

 ##  Features

-The following classes and sematic fields are supported.
+The following classes and semantic fields are supported.

 - `BigDecimal`
 - `BigInteger`
+- `Boolean`
+- `Calendar`
 - `Date` (and "birthdays", which have another range)
 - `Double` and `double`
 - `Float` and `float`